ualter/aws-skills-mapping-iac/NOTES.md

   - Configuration by YAML files implemented
   - Removed Environment Variables depencies
 - v1.0.0
-  - Working deployment Application IaC and its Pipeline
+  - Deployment Application AwsSkillMapping Services (IaC) and its Pipeline (IaC)
-  - Pipeline deploying to DEV and PREPROD with Approvals and notifications to deploy to PREPROD
+  - Pipeline deploying to DEV and PREPROD with Approvals and notifications before deploying to PREPROD